martinwheeler/driveway-gate/keypad/README.md

 For a user to submit the pass phrase they have entered they must type a specific key.
 The default key that is defined in `config.example.h` is `#` but it can be any key you wish.

 You can configure the key the same way you would for the password mentioned above.

+NOTE: The `SUBMIT_KEY` value must be defined as a `char` that's why it has single quotes around it.